swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

 variadic function values requires an invoke and invokes aren't on the list of things that Google Closure will move.

-Simply put, large chunks of ClojureScript standard library was considered too dynamic to move by the Closure Compiler.
+Simply put, large chunks of the ClojureScript standard library was considered too dynamic to move by the Closure Compiler.

 So after assessing a variety of ways to make the top-level more